Renters Insurance: Your Questions, Answered!

 It’s always important to check what type of compensation your insurance provider offers, as no one wants to be told after an emergency that their insurance won’t cover the full cost of a new laptop, phone, or anything else.

 If you’re interested in renters insurance (and if you’re a renter, you should be considering it at this point) your first step is to calculate the value of your possessions.
-This might seem like a daunting task, but is well worth it for the peace of mind it brings.
+This might seem like a daunting task, but its well worth it for the peace of mind it brings.

 Go room-by-room and make a list of everything.
 Write it down systematically, and don’t leave anything off your list.
 Things such as clothing or shoes might not seem valuable for each individual item, but if everything were to get damaged in a storm it adds up when you need to replace every pair of pants and every shirt in your closet.

 Get important items valued independently.
 That $10,000 family heirloom necklace from your Great Aunt Martha?
-Take it to get valued by a jeweler and keep any records from the valuation.
+Take it to get valued by a jeweller and keep any records from the valuation.
 If something were to happen to it, having the actual records will make a claim much easier.

 Update the list anytime you make a new big purchase - a new TV, some art, another $10,000 necklace from Great Aunt Martha.
 Any time you add something to your home, check to be sure you don’t need to increase the insured value.